 Summer Creek is a slightly tannic stream located in northwestern Leon County and discharges to Lake Carr.

-As shown in the figure below, approximately 69% of land use in the 103-acre watershed is urban, residential, transportation and utilities.
-Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.
+Approximately 69% of land use in the 103-acre watershed is urban, residential, transportation and utilities (as shown in Figure 1).
+These types of land uses are often attributed to increases in stormwater runoff and higher nutrient loads.